VeraRegondi/ServiceNowTricks/README.md

 # ServiceNowTricks
-How about some ServiceNow tricks?
+How about some ServiceNow tricks? :D